Last Updated on

 Score of 5 to 8 = moderate to severe dehydration

-Treatment For Dehydration in a Child
+Treatment for Dehydration in a Child

 The treatment of the dehydration is based on the severity of the dehydration that is determined using the Clinical Dehydration Scale.

 - Mild Dehydration (a score of 1 to 4): Start your child on oral rehydration solution immediately.
 Though there are many readymade ORS solutions available in the market, it is best that you make fresh electrolyte solutions at home.
-In a liter of clean, fresh water, mix 6 teaspoons of sugar with half a teaspoon of salt.
+In a litre of clean, fresh water, mix 6 teaspoons of sugar with half a teaspoon of salt.
 Give your child one or two teaspoons every five minutes.
-If your child refuses the ORS then make sure he gets his fluids from fresh fruit juices or even milk if he is not suffering from diarrhea.
+If your child refuses the ORS then make sure he gets his fluids from fresh fruit juices or even milk if he is not suffering from diarrhoea.

-- No Dehydration (a score of 0): Even if your child does not show any signs of dehydration, continue giving her fluids after each episode of vomiting or diarrhea.
+- No Dehydration (a score of 0): Even if your child does not show any signs of dehydration, continue giving her fluids after each episode of vomiting or diarrhoea.
 Make sure your child eats well during this period as well.

 Medication Used for Dehydration